truenas/middleware/docs/userguide/index.rst

 until you can afford better hardware, note that you will have to destroy your existing UFS volume in order to create a ZFS pool, then restore your data from backup.

-**NOTE:** it is not recommended to create a UFS volume larger than 5TB as it will be inefficient to **fsck**, causing long delays at system boot if the system was not shutdown cleanly.
+.. note:: it is not recommended to create a UFS volume larger than 5TB as it will be inefficient to **fsck**, causing long delays at system boot if the system was not shutdown cleanly.

 To format your disks with UFS, go to Storage → Volumes → UFS Volume Manager (legacy) which will open the screen shown in Figure 8.1e.

 **Figure 8.1e: Creating a UFS Volume**

 |Figure81e_png|